League & Complex Contacts:

 How do I find out if games are cancelled due to weather or any other reason?

-WRSA uses a mobile app called Rainedout.com in the event games are delayed or cancelled due to weather.
+WRSA uses a mobile app called Rainout Line.com in the event games are delayed or cancelled due to weather.
 This is a free service that will directly text you all league and facility updates (standard text rates my apply).
 WRSA will also post updates on their social media outlets (Facebook and Twitter) for your convenience.
+Both the Stryker complex and WRSA league links are found at the Stryker website, bottom of any page.

 How does my team reschedule a game?